emmettbutler/Heads-Up--Hot-Dogs/README.rst

 The project as a whole has taught me:

 - the value of beginning with a simple, naive implementation and then quickly iterating and optimizing.
+- it's better to show nothing at all than to show a buggy feature

 - Touch hashes